nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 - `CurrentDate.hour`: returns the hour of the current time;

-- `CurrentDate.minut`: returns the minutes of the current time;
+- `CurrentDate.minute`: returns the minutes of the current time;

 - `CurrentDate.second`: returns the seconds of the current time;